-The Arlington Disability and Justice Coalition conducted two trainings on issues related to persons with disabilities in the criminal legal system.
+The Arlington Disability and Justice Coalition conducted three trainings on issues related to persons with disabilities in the criminal legal system.
 To view these trainings, visit our video archives:

 Victims, Witnesses, and Defendants with Intellectual and Developmental Disabilities (June 24, 2019)